-You must turn in five (5) reading reaction essays over the course of the term, and you must read your colleagues' reactions before every class.
-We have 11 classes with readings (i.e., not research or movie days), so that means you must do an average of just under one every other class.
+You must turn in five (5) reading reaction essays over the course of the term.
+We have II classes with readings (i.e., not research or movie days), so that means you must do an average of just under one every other class.
 You must turn in at least two reactions before the midterm exam.
 The classes that are eligible for a reaction are marked with "@" in the schedule, below.